GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Tank
 - same as the Black Tusk [variant](#tank), except the support station on his back is replaced with a variant of the Stinger Hive which deals heavy damage to those within 15m and causes them to bleed
-- tries to get close because of his stinger hive
+- tries to get close because of his Stinger Hive
-- the stinger hive temporarily stops working when he's disrupted (TODO: check if it's the same when shocked)
+- his Stinger Hive stops working while he's disrupted (TODO: check if it's the same when shocked)
 - tends to retreat after breaking his backpack
 - his armor plates will turn black once they have less than 50% HP left

 #### Thrower
 - same as the Black Tusk [variant](#thrower), except he always fires his airburst launcher in volleys of 3
-- the time between grenade shots is affected by veterancy
+- the time between grenade shots is based on veterancy

 ## Links